China's Zou repeats Beijing success

 Pongprayoon, who also received a warning in the final seconds of the bout, fell to the ground in tears and beat the canvass in frustration as a flag-waving Zou was booed.

-Pongprayoon's cornerman even raised his fighter's hand in defiance to the delight of the crowd and the Thai was in tears as he stood on to the podium to collect his silver medal.
+Pongprayoon's cornerman even raised his fighter's hand in defiance to the delight of the crowd.

-Boos could be heard from an unhappy crowd at London's ExCel Centre as Zou collected his gold medal

-"I don't know why I got points deducted in the first round.
-I'm so sad, I can't believe it," Pongprayoon told reporters.

 Losing semi-finalists Ireland's Paddy Barnes and David Ayrapetyan of Russia took bronze.